jfuruness/rovpp/README.md

 (because they have the error of incompatible with supertype, even though type hints are the same!)
 I hope they fix this tool.

+Ugh, multiple inheritance also completely breaks. ignoring everything is pointless, so I'm removing this alltogether

 ## Usage
 * [rovpp\_pkg](#rovpp_pkg)